manwar/python-guide/introduction-to-python.md

 ## Variable
 ***

-Variable declaration
+Variable declaration as simple as below:

     name = "Joe"
     age = 20

-or you can combined both in one line as below
+or you can combine both in one line as below:

     name, age = "Joe", 20

-Global/Local variable
+#### Global/Local variable

     # Global variable
     name = "Joe"